ENGN2912B-2016/CNN-B/readme.md

 Download and compile _gflags_ and receive another failure message.

-Try another way: directly load the _Caffe_ module
+Try another way: directly loading the _Caffe_ module.

-According to CCV staff, Caffe requires Nvidia GPUs of CUDA compute capability > 3.0, to which our CCV accounts do not have access.
+Try training networks and receive an error message _“no CUDA-capable device detected”_.

-no CUDA-capable device detected
+Reach the conclusion that you can neither train networks nor test networks due to the aforementioned CUDA compute capability problem.